-Keep a copy of the stockpile checklist in each disaster and response team member packet, showing the location of supplies and equipment kept elsewhere (e.g., mops, fans, dehumidifiers) and providing instructions on how to get access to storage locations.
+Keep a copy of the stockpile checklist in each DPT member packet, showing the location of supplies and equipment kept elsewhere (e.g., mops, fans, dehumidifiers) and providing instructions on how to get access to storage locations.
 All members of the team should know the location of the stockpile.